 Retail Apps: How To Calculate ROI

-Did you know that 50% of online retailers cite mobile apps as a top priority for their 2019 omnichnnel strategy (source)?
+Did you know that 50% of online retailers cite mobile apps as a top priority for their 2019 omnichannel strategy (source)?

-Are you aware that 66% of all online mobile revenue in Q4 2017 was generated by apps and that apps converted sales 3X better than mobile websites (source)?
+Are you aware that apps generated 66% of all online mobile revenue in Q4 2017 and that apps converted sales 3X better than mobile websites (source)?

-The case for an app has never been stronger, but many retailers remain hesitant and wonder if consumers will download their app and if new app revenue will give them a solid Return On Investment (ROI) .
+The case for an app has never been stronger.
+Yet many retailers remain hesitant and wonder if consumers will download their app.
+They wonder if new app revenue will give them a solid Return On Investment (ROI).

-In this article I will: 1) Set the stage with usage and conversion growth stats for retail apps, 2) Cover the 3 most common ways retail apps are built, and, 3) Describe how retailers can calculate ROI for an app build.
+In this article, I will do three things.
+1) Set the stage with usage and conversion growth stats for retail apps.
+2) Cover the 3 most common ways retail apps are built.
+3) Describe how retailers can calculate ROI for an app build.

 Note: When I use the term “app” in this piece, I am really talking about TWO apps (iOS and Android).